getnamingo/registrar-whmcs-epp-rfc/README.md

 1. Download and install [WHMCS](https://whmcs.com/)

-2. Place the repository as **epp** directory in `[WHMCS]/modules/registrars`, place your key.pem and cert.pem files in the same epp directory.
+2. Place the repository as **eppr** directory in `[WHMCS]/modules/registrars`, place your key.pem and cert.pem files in the same eppr directory.

 3. Activate from Configuration -> Apps & Integrations -> (search for _eppr_) -> Activate